LagoVista/docs/Messaging/Parsing/ParsingDelimitedMessage.md

 # Parsing a Delimited Message

-If your message content is text, the values can be seperated by a delimiter.
+If your message content is text, the values can be separated by a delimiter.
 This is generally a comma but is configurable.
 At this point, only one-character delimiters are supported.

 The delimiter breaks your message into a 1-indexed array of values you can extract with a delimiter index.